 You may not know this but White owned and produced quite a few other sewing machines under different brand names.
 After losing about 40% of its business when it lost its Sears contract in the 1950s, White survived by buying competitor brands and manufacturing them under their separate brand names.

 Philco, Kelvinator, Gibson, Westinghouse, and Frigidaire all became Whites without losing their identities.
 The lone exception was Westinghouse whose brand name was coupled with White’s and became the White-Westinghouse brand.

 After the Electrolux takeover in 1986, the White brand survived another 20 years before being removed from the sewing machine manufacturing business.
 Probably Singer and Bernina are the only two sewing machine companies that have enjoyed a longer existence than White.

 Dating the White sewing machine is not going to be that difficult once you know the procedure.
 But you might face some confusion as White bought out Husqvarna-Viking in the 1960s and continued to produce their machines under that additional brand.

 The process is not hard as all you have to do is look on your sewing machine and find the tag that has the manufacturer’s information.
 That tag can be on the front of the machine, the back, the bottom or on the motor.

 After you find the tag, copy down the serial number.
 Next, you find the Husqvarna-Viking website and click the contact us button.
-Dial the toll-free 800 number, 1-800-446-2333, and tell the customer service rep you want to learn the age of your sewing machine.
+Tell the customer service rep you want to learn the age of your sewing machine.

 Make sure you give the rep the serial number and other personal information they may ask like zip code, phone number and so on.
 Give the rep a little time and they should come back with the date your machine was manufactured.